Windows on Arm

 - Visual Studio Code natively supports Arm and can be installed on Arm devices.
 The VS Code C++ extension also offers C++ IntelliSense and build support for developing Windows apps that run natively on Arm64 devices.

 - .NET 6 already supports Arm, both for native Arm execution and x64 emulation.
-To develop .NET apps that run natively on Arm64 devices, we recommend installing the new Arm native Visual Studio 2022 Preview, and the latest .NET 7 Preview Arm64 SDK.
-Learn more about .NET 7 support for Arm on the .NET Blog.
+To develop .NET apps that run natively on Arm64 devices, we recommend installing the new Arm native Visual Studio 2022 17.4, and .NET 7 Arm64 SDK.
+Learn more about .NET 7 support for Arm and the performance improvements for Arm64 on the .NET Blog.

 - .NET 6 Arm64 SDK: By default, if you